 10 Things to Do in Krakow in Fall

 In autumn, the Polish city turns yellow, red and orange.
-This is the ideal time for a walk in the Old Town and a few excursions to nearby towns.
+It is the ideal time for a stroll in the old town and a few excursions in the nearby towns and villages.

-Autumn is the last useful season to visit Auschwitz.
-A few weeks later, the rigid temperatures can make this excursion a mission impossible.
-However, Krakow has much more to offer!
-November is one of the country's most important holidays: Independence Day.
-Read on to find out what to do in autumn.
+Autumn is the last season to visit Auschwitz.
+A few weeks later, freezing temperatures can make this excursion a mission impossible.
+But Krakow has so much more to offer at this time of year!
+This is the season when you can listen to some of Europe' s best pianists and also when some of the country's most important festivals, such as Independence Day and the Conrad Festival, take place.
+Read on to find out what to do in autumn!

 Independence Day is celebrated on 11 November, a very important date for the Polish people.
 In 1918, after the signing of the armistice between the Allies and Germany, Poland regained its independence after 123 years!
 In this long century, the country had literally disappeared from the map and was divided between three foreign powers: the Austro-Hungarian Empire, Russia and the German Empire.